Open Set Recognition For Music Genre Classification: Experimental Analysis

 \subsection{Discussion}

-We discuss the results and observe how model performance varies with the \emph{rejection threshold $\epsilon$} and choice of \emph{open set model} within each experiment.
-Using the FMA experiments, we also discuss training data size, open and closed set class selection and data quality.
+We discuss the results and observe how they vary with the \emph{rejection threshold $\epsilon$}, \emph{open set model}, \emph{training data size}, \emph{open and closed set class selection}, \emph{data quality}, and observations on how well defined specific genres are based on the labels and audio features in these datasets.

-Figure \ref{fig:threshold} plots the accuracies of OpenMax and softmax for different rejection thresholds $\epsilon$.
+Figure \ref{fig:threshold} plots the accuracies of OpenMax and SoftMax for different rejection thresholds $\epsilon$.
 In plot (b), we notice that the highest accuracy occurs at the lowest $\epsilon$ amongst experiments.
 Note that for all experiments the function of accuracy appears concave with respect to the rejection threshold.
 The optimal accuracy reached in Experiment 2 is the lowest among all experiments, consistent with the finding in \cite{vaze2021open} that an closed set classifier performance is correlated to the accuracy on the open set recognition task.

-Comparing the performance of softmax and OpenMax with threshold we note that in plot (a) Figure \ref{fig:threshold} illustrates a grid search for the optimal performance.
-In (b), softmax with threshold outperforms OpenMax but they converge to a similar maximum accuracy.
-In both (c) and (d) OpenMax consistently obtains higher accuracy than softmax indicating that OpenMax likely performs best when the closed set classifier has been trained on a larger dataset.
+Comparing the performance of SoftMax and OpenMax with threshold we note that in plot (a) Figure \ref{fig:threshold}, SoftMax with threshold has the highest optimal accuracy, though OpenMax performs best in lower $\epsilon$ regimes.
+In (b), SoftMax with threshold outperforms OpenMax but they converge to a similar maximum accuracy.
+In both (c) and (d) OpenMax consistently obtains higher accuracy than SoftMax indicating that OpenMax likely performs best when the closed set classifier has been trained on a larger dataset.
 Inspecting the confusion matrices in Figure \ref{fig:gtzan_confuse} we also see that OpenMax is slightly less prone to misclassifying Country as unknown.

-Regarding dataset size, Table \ref{tab:performance} shows that both $ACC_C$ and $ACC_{ot}$ accuracies are higher for the FMA large experiments than those on the FMA medium.
+Regarding the impact of dataset size, Table \ref{tab:performance} shows that both $ACC_C$ and $ACC_{ot}$ accuracies are higher for the FMA large experiments than those on the FMA medium.
 In addition, genre classes with too few samples are unlikely to provide rich enough data to the closed set genre classifier to learn meaningful embeddings that would also be effective in the open set task.
 Specifically, the model struggles to effectively classify the genres with limited samples in training.
 For example, we have extremely low precision on Blues and Country and can see from Table \ref{tab:fma_large_sample} that these classes have the smallest training dataset sizes, which is likely impacting the model precision.